 A small jaw or a jaw that is farther back than normal

-Abnormalities that can block airflow, such as large tonsils, a deviated nasal septum, and nasal polyps
+Abnormalities that can block airflow, such as large tonsils, a large tongue, a large soft palate, a deviated nasal septum, and nasal polyps

-For doctors, the main goal of evaluation is identifying people who are at high risk of obstructive sleep apnea.
-Most people who snore do not have obstructive sleep apnea (OSA).
+For doctors, the main goal of evaluation is identifying people who are at high risk of obstructive sleep apnea (OSA).
+Not all people who snore have OSA.
 However, most people with OSA do snore.

-People with warning signs should see a doctor at some point because testing may be needed.
-Timing of the appointment is not critical and can be when mutually convenient.
+People with warning signs should see a doctor soon because testing may be needed.

-People without warning signs are unlikely to need testing and may wish to try general measures to help reduce snoring before they call a doctor.
+People without warning signs are unlikely to need testing and may wish to try general measures General measures Snoring is a raspy noise produced in the nose and throat during sleep.
+It is quite common and becomes more common as people age.
+About 57% of men and 40% of women snore.
+However, what qualifies... read more to help reduce snoring before they call a doctor.
 If these measures are unsuccessful and snoring is very bothersome to their bed partner, people should see their doctor.

 Doctors first ask questions about the snoring and other symptoms and then about the person's other medical history.
 Because several important findings are noticed mainly by others, doctors try to interview the bed partner or roommates when possible.
 Doctors then do a physical examination.
 What they find during the history and physical examination helps them decide whether tests for OSA need to be done.